Xe/site/blog/templeos-1-installation-and-basic-use-2019-05-20.markdown

 ![TempleOS boot, chores](/static/img/tos/tos_boot_2.png)
 </center>

 Once it is done, you will see if the option to take the tour.
-I highly suggest going through this tour, but that is beyond the scope of this article, so press `n`:
+I highly suggest going through this tour, but that is beyond the scope of this article, so we'll assume you pressed `n`:

 <center>
 ![TempleOS boot, denying the tour](/static/img/tos/tos_boot_3.png)